Base erosion and anti-abuse tax: Gross receipts calculation

 Missed our recent webcast on how the Tax Cuts and Jobs Act will affect life sciences companies?
 Check out our recap.

-Join us on March 8 for an overview of the key provisions of the new tax bill and how they affect life sciences companies.
+This recorded webcast provides an overview of the key provisions of the new tax bill and how they affect life sciences companies.

 With the Tax Cuts and Jobs Act signed into law in December, learn what key provisions may impact your tax situation.